a1143179/chatbot/PRE_COMMIT_SETUP.md

 # 1. Lints your code
 # 2. Runs type checking
 # 3. Executes tests
-# 4. Builds the project
-# 5. If all pass → commit succeeds
+# 4. If all pass → commit succeeds
-# 6. If any fail → commit blocked with error details
+# 5. If any fail → commit blocked with error details
 ```

 ### When Tests Fail